 When it sunk in that the missus was pregnant, I had a slight fear in the back of my mind about what would happen if she gave birth to an ugly kid.
 I know it sounds awful to say when pregnancy and birth is such a miracle, but let’s be honest, who dreams of having a kid that has been dropped by the stork and proceeded to hit every branch of the ugly tree on the way down?

-If you take all of the bits you don’t like about yourself and the parts that your partner doesn’t like about themself, then mould that into the form of a little baby, you could be forgiven for thinking that your collective dodgy genes could create a Gollum-like character.
+If you take all of the bits you don’t like about yourself and the parts that your partner doesn’t like about themselves, then mould that into the form of a little baby, you could be forgiven for thinking that your collective dodgy genes could create a Gollum-like character.
 This is particularly true for us when you count up all of my weird features alone, be it eyes too big for my face, a massive Adam’s apple, Dumbo ears, a weird rash on my body and a stupid growth on my eyelid that makes me feel like Elephant Man.
 Please form an orderly queue ladies.

 By some miracle, Baby L has come into the world and is perfect.
 Some people say she looks like me, whereas others swear she looks like Hayley.
 I can see similarities of us both.
 If you draw an equator along the centre of the little one’s face, then the top half is probably from my genes, whilst the bottom half is the missus’ DNA.
 She has my brown hair colour, my big eyes and my blue / green eye colour, but seems to take her button nose, cute mouth (and bottom lip) and chubby cheeks from the wife.